svyatoslav-kubakh/pelican-pneumatic-theme/README.md

   `AUTHORS_SAVE_AS`, `CATEGORY_SAVE_AS`, `CATEGORIES_SAVE_AS`, and
   `TAGS_SAVE_AS` should all be set to `''`.
 - [`pygments.css`] can be modified to change the code block colour scheme.
-- Some font and colour choices can be customized in [`pneumatic.scss`].
+- Some font and colour choices can be customized in [`pneumatic.css`].
 - CodeHilite line numbers should be enabled in Pelican's configuration file:

   ```python